cncf/tag-app-delivery/website/content/en/blog/2025-01-29-composable-platforms.md

 # Conclusion

 Composability allows the different personas in an organization to get what they need from a platform without undue investment by stakeholders in areas that are of secondary importance, allowing for flexibility and more efficient onboarding.
-This paper has attempted to define what composable platforms are, and how they can help a business to succeed in their goal of deriving the most business value from their investment in cloud native technology.
+We discussed what composable platforms are, and how they can help a business to succeed in their goal of deriving the most business value from their investment in cloud native technology.